 EDs attack every aspect of your life.
 With an eating disorder and its intrusive influence implanted in your mind, you don't act the same way around friends, you don't take interest in the things you want to, you don't do your job the same, you don't eat the same, you don't exercise the same, you don't dress the same, you don't talk the same, etc.

 And since an ED attacks every aspect of your life, it follows that every aspect of your life must be conducive to recovery.
 That's not an overstatement; it's a frank reality.
 So, what does this mean for you in terms of accountability?

 Toxic people must be cut out

 This is a non-negotiable, though admittedly carrying through with it is much more difficult than just nodding at this sentence and proceeding to dump your abusive boyfriend (as an example).
-Fortunately, we do go over this in my upcoming book, 100 Days of Food Freedom, which you can get on the presale list for now.
+Fortunately, we do go over this in my upcoming book, 100 Days of Food Freedom, which you can grab your copy of here.